dfarrel1/fix_matlab_vector_graphics/README.md

 You will need to edit the shell_script_illustrator.sh file.
 The line of code under the commented line that reads (around line 21):
 ```
- '### NEED TO MODIFY if Illustrator is installed to a different location'
+ ### NEED TO MODIFY if Illustrator is installed to a different location
  ```
  will need to be modified if the location of Adobe Illustrator is different on your machine.